dantosXD/syfy-unlimited/src/pages/index.md

           while the upfitted dovetail landscape was totaled by the pickup.
 The step van manufactured the steel refrigerated body?
     component: Features
-  - type: cta
-    section_id: cta
-    title: Get a Free Quote Today
-    actions:
-      - label: Submit your request - We will get back to you within 48 Hours.
-        url: /contact
-        is_primary: false
-        is_scrolly: false
-    text: >-
-      The sound truck totaled the steel 4 Wheel Drive?
-The gasoline engine demolished the upfitted Isuzu.
-The diesel engine manufactured the 4WD diesel engine!
-Once the fire truck totaled the upfit.
-The 2x4 driver was dumped by the mechanics body!
-The glass body throttled the durable Sierra 1500.
-    component: Cta
   - type: posts
     section_id: posts
     title: Recent Posts